whataboutyou-ai/eunomia/docs/get_started/quickstart.md

 ### Server Setup

-First, copy the `.env.example` file to `.env` and set the `OPA_POLICY_FOLDER` variable to the path where you want to store the policies.

-Then, let's start the Eunomia server with:
+Start the Eunomia server with:

 ```bash
 eunomia server